knowrahman/AWS-SAA-C02-Course/README.md

 ### 1.6.9.
 EC2 Network Interfaces, Instance IPs and DNS

-An EC2 instance starts with at least one ENI - elastic network interface.
-An instance may have ENIs in separate subnets, but everything must be within one AZ.
+An EC2 instance starts with at least one ENI - elastic network interface. optionally you can attach more ENIs, An instance may have ENIs in separate subnets, but everything must be within one AZ.

 When you launch an instance with Security Groups, they are on the